GospelTrust/kairos-bs-502/docs/_posts/study-guides/final.md

 4. `4c` What gradually happened during those 40 years?

-5. `5` The covenant between God and Abraham ➜ is said to be with "Abraham and..."
+5. `5` The covenant between God and Abraham ➜ is said to be with "Abraham and…"

 6. `6` What are the two things that are most important for pagans when it comes to serving their 'gods'?